Azure/apiops/docs/README.md

 [This Guide is delivered using Github Pages and Just-The-Docs theme at https://azure.github.io/apiops/.](https://azure.github.io/apiops/).

 ## Wiki
 The Wiki covers all of our supported resources.
-Think about it as being more resource-focused with deeper dives, as opposed to the aforementioned guide which is more scenario-based and wholistic.
+Think about it as being more resource-focused with deeper dives, as opposed to the aforementioned guide which is more scenario-based and holistic.
 So in essence you need to read both to have a successful adoption of the tool.
 [The wiki can be found on wiki tab within this repo or by following this link](https://github.com/Azure/apiops/wiki).

 # Contributing